Mahatma Gandhi National Rural Employment Guarantee Act 2005

 • Providing employment:

-Applicants who are provided with work shall be intimated in writing, by a letter sent to him at the address given in the job card and by a public notice displayed at the Panchayats office at the district, intermediate or village level.
+Applicants who are provided with work shall be informed in writing, by a letter sent to them at the address given in the job card and by a public notice displayed at the Panchayat’s office at the district, intermediate or village level.

-(those who are not provided employment within 15 days from date of applying are eligible for unemployment allowance)
+(those who are not employed within 15 days from the date of applying are eligible for unemployment allowance)

 • Period of Employment:

-Other provisions related to Mahatma Gandhi National Rural Employment Guarantee Act 2005 (NREGA)
+Other provisions related to the Mahatma Gandhi National Rural Employment Guarantee Act 2005 (NREGA)

 • If any injury is caused to the person employed by accident during his employment period, he shall be entitled to medical treatment free of charge.

-• Where hospitalization of the injured worker is necessary, the State Government shall arrange for such hospitalization including accommodation, treatment, medicines and payment of daily allowance not less than half of the wage rate required to be paid had the injured been engaged in the work.
+• Where hospitalisation of the injured worker is necessary, the State Government shall arrange for such hospitalisation, including accommodation, treatment, medicines and payment of daily allowance not less than half of the wage rate required to be paid had the injured been engaged in the work.

 • If a person employed under a Scheme dies or becomes permanently disabled by accident in the course of employment, he shall be paid by the implementing agency an ex-gratia payment of Rs.
 25,000/- or such amount as may be notified by Central Government, amount shall be paid to legal heirs of the deceased or the disabled, as the case may be.

-• In case the number of children below the age of 6 years accompanying the women workers at the site are 5 or more, facility shall be made to depute one of such women worker to look after those children.
-The person so deputed shall be paid wage.
+• In case the number of children below the age of 6 years accompanying the women workers at the site is five or more, the facility shall be made to depute one of such women workers to look after those children.
+The person so deputed shall be paid wages.

 • In case the payment of wages is not made within the period specified under the Scheme, the labourers shall be entitled to receive gst payment of compensation for the delay.